-- 5.3.5 Unless staff have been informed otherwise, they may accept: - Customary meals or entertainment provided that the expenses are kept at a reasonable level. - A ticket to a conference or event where the University is represented at, or is contributing to, that conference or event. - 5.3.6 Hospitality received with a value of more than £100 should be treated as follows: - Prior line management approval should be obtained before they can be accepted; - If accepted, they must be registered in accordance with section 9.2; - 5.4.
-If an excessive gift or hospitality is found to have been accepted, then the circumstances will be discussed with the member of staff and steps agreed to ensure that the acceptance of the gift or hospitality does not influence a decision or situation in favour of the giver.
-Acceptance of an excessive gift or hospitality, especially on more than one occasion or where it is found to have influenced decisions inappropriately, against University policy or potentially illegally, will lead to the appropriate disciplinary procedures being followed. - 5.5 What is not acceptable? - 5.5.1 It is not acceptable for staff (or someone on behalf of them) to: - a) Give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that either a personal or business advantage will be received, or to reward either a personal or business advantage already given; - b) Give, promise to give, to offer, a payment, gift or hospitality to a government official, agent or representative to "facilitate" or expedite a routine procedure; - c) Accept payment from a third party that is known or suspected to be offered with the expectation that it will obtain either a personal or business advantage to the third party;
+- Gifts which at face value appear low value but could have the potential to reach a value in excess of £100 (for example, entry into a prize draw or lottery, or have a high re-sale value) should be valued at in excess of £100. - 5.4.5 If an excessive gift or hospitality is found to have been accepted, then the circumstances will be discussed with the member of staff and steps agreed to ensure that the acceptance of the gift or hospitality does not influence a decision or situation in favour of the giver.
+Acceptance of an excessive gift or hospitality, especially on more than one occasion or where it is found to have influenced decisions inappropriately, against University policy or potentially illegally, will lead to the appropriate disciplinary procedures being followed.

+6. What is not acceptable?

-- d) Accept a gift or hospitality from a third party if it is known or suspected to be offered or provided with an expectation that either a personal or business advantage will be provided to the University in return; - e) Accept a gift or hospitality from a third party who is tendering for a contract to be awarded by the University either on its own or jointly with other parties and for a period of three months after the award of the contract; - f) Deliberately ignore any of the above; - g) Threaten or retaliate against another member of staff who has refused to commit a bribery offence or who has raised concerns under this policy; or - h) Engage in any activity that might led to a breach of this policy.
+- 6.1 It is not acceptable for staff (or someone on behalf of them) to: - a) Give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that either a personal or business advantage will be received, or to reward either a personal or business advantage already given; - b) Give, promise to give, to offer, a payment, gift or hospitality to a government official, agent or representative to "facilitate" or expedite a routine procedure; - c) Accept payment from a third party that is known or suspected to be offered with the expectation that it will obtain either a personal or business advantage to the third party; - d) Accept a gift or hospitality from a third party if it is known or suspected to be offered or provided with an expectation that either a personal or business advantage will be provided to the University in return; - e) Accept a gift or hospitality from a third party who is tendering for a contract to be awarded by the University either on its own or jointly with other parties and for a period of three months after the award of the contract; - f) deliberately ignore any of the above; - g) threaten or retaliate against another member of staff who has refused to commit a bribery offence or who has raised concerns under this policy; or - h) engage in any activity that might led to a breach of this policy.

-6. Major Gifts or Donations to the University
+7. Major Gifts or Donations to the University